Table of Contents

-The Outer Burr
+Step 3: The Outer Burr Mod

-This part is a little more difficult.
 Split a piece of tape into two long strips using scissors.
 Make sure not to cover the indentions where the burr and body meet.
 Take your time and try not to allow lots of tape going over the edges.
 Here I used three layers.

 After you’ve applied this mod, settle it back into the bottom of the body and confirm that the wiggling has decreased immensely.
 If not, apply another layer of tape.
 As before, experiment!

 After reassembling you’ll notice that the coffee grounds are much more consistent, especially when you’re grinding coarsely.
-Good luck, and happy brewing!

 I’ve discovered a couple extra things that help with grind uniformity when using the Mini Mill.

 It seems that using both arms to swing the grinder around to achieve a very quick grind is not ideal for consistency.
 Placing the grinder on a solid surface like a counter or table while grinding seems to be makes a noticeable difference, although it requires more effort.

 This includes unwrapping the scotch tape and reapplying more after a quick cleaning.
 Resist the temptation to use water on the ceramic parts and invest in a toothbrush you can use on your coffee equipment to knock off fine particles.

+Has anyone else conducted a similar test, have questions, tips or tricks?
 As always, if you know of any other tricks or ways of improving the daily grind, post in the comments!